-Gross investment income for the year 2020 was GH¢491.64 million.
-The amount represents an increase of 20.54% compared to the 2019 figure of GH¢407.85 million.
+Gross investment income for the year 2021 was GH¢495.54 million.
+This amount represents an increase of 0.79% compared to the 2020 figure of GH¢491.64 million.

-The Trust continued to review its investment portfolio according to its investment policy & guidelines to achieve short-to-medium term investment objectives.
+The Trust will continue to appraise and restructure its investment portfolio in accordance with its Investment Policy & Guidelines to achieve short-tomedium term investment objectives.